The main problem is to check the adverse Balance of payments. There are many measures to correct disequilibrium in the Balance of payments.

 1. Monetary Policy (Deflection)

 Monetary policy may be devised to correct a deficit in the balance of payments of a country.
-The deficit occurs because of high import and exports.
+The deficit occurs because of high imports and exports.
 This is to be reversed.

 Under deflation, prices fall which makes exports attractive and imports relatively costlier.